Prosper Marchand: Biography

 Eager of literary anecdotes, he would forward them to Jacques Bernard, who then wrote in Holland the Nouvelles de la république des lettres, and he formed at the same time for his personal use, collections which were very useful to him.
 Marchand became anti-clerical and went to Holland in winter 1709 to more freely profess the reformed religion he had embraced.
 He settled in Amsterdam and continued for two years the bookselling business; but, disgusted with the lack of good faith of most of his colleagues, he gave up entirely to indulge only in studying.

 Together with Bernard Picart he took refuge in The Hague for matters of religion and moved to Amsterdam in the year after.
 He abandoned the profession of bookseller around 1713.
 From 1713 to 1723, he was proofreader at Fritsch and Böhm in Rotterdam, then editor at the Journal littéraire, founded by Willem Jacob 's Gravesande and Justus van Effen.
 He moved back to the Hague in 1723, but between 1726 and 1735 he lived in London; he corresponded with Voltaire and Jean-Baptiste de Boyer.
 The lack of cash is chronic.
 He was booksellers catalogs editor, a review editor and author of the Dictionnaire historique ou Mémoires critiques et littéraires (1758–1759).

 Marchand was involved in the publication of "Dictionnaire Historique et Critique" by Pierre Bayle.
 Following in Bayle's footsteps, Marchand constantly invites his readers to make comments, additions and corrections.
 The editions he successively published of various books became rare made him advantageously known, and he found himself looked after by all scholars of Europe who shared his tastes.
 The habit of a frugal life had fortified his naturally robust health, and he rarely left his office, but he was receiving all those who came to benefit his knowledge and communicated with them with pleasure.
 He succeeded, amid these peaceful occupations, at an advanced age, and died June 14, 1756.
 He bequeathed in his will, the fruit of his savings to the company of the poor of The Hague, and his rich library to the Leiden University.
 At the end of his life, he was attached to Daniel Monnier, a librarian in The Hague He sold his prints by Jacob van der Schley to Willem Bentinck van Rhoon.

 Publications

-Marchand took part in the ingenious satire of the Chef d'œuvre d'un inconnu and was one of the main writers of the Journal littéraire (The Hague), one of the best periodical books in Holland.
+Marchand took part in the satire Chef d'œuvre d'un inconnu.
+He was also a principal contributor to the Journal littéraire (The Hague), a periodical published in the Netherlands.